Mexican Club Leon Banned From FIFA Club World Cup - UrduPoint

 A FIFA appeals committee, responding to a complaint by Costa Rican club Alajuelense, ruled that Leon and another club from Mexico, Pachuca, failed to meet tournament regulations on multi-club ownership.
 Both sides are owned by Grupo Pachuca.

-Leon, the winners of the 2023 CONCACAF regions Champions Cup, were thrown out of the World Club Cup.
-Pachuca, CONCACAF champions in 2024, were allowed to remain.
+However it was Leon, the winners of the 2023 regional CONCACAF Champions Cup, who were thrown out of the tournament while Pachuca, CONCACAF champions in 2024, were allowed to remain.

 "Club Leon will be removed from the competition, with the club to be admitted as a replacement to be announced in due course," FIFA said in a statement.